-Here's what separates successful SaaS companies from struggling ones:
+Here's what separates successful SaaS companies from struggling ones in 2025: They track the right metrics with ruthless discipline.

 1. Monthly Recurring Revenue (MRR)